 Victoria’s least affluent suburbs lose six times more to poker machines than the most affluent postcodes.
 The gambling operators are clearly exploiting communities that are already highly stressed, and that can least afford the additional problems poker machines create.

-However, we are lucky in Victoria to see the pokie problem being actively tackled by the Alliance's Leadership Councils: Banyule, Brimbank, Darebin, Greater Dandenong, Hume, Hobson's Bay, Kingston, Knox, Maribyrnong, Maroondah, Melbourne, Mitchell, Monash, Moreland, Mornington Peninsula, Whittlesea, Wyndham and Yarra.
+However, we are lucky in Victoria to see the pokie problem being actively tackled by the Alliance's Leadership Councils: Banyule, Brimbank, Darebin, Frankston, Glen Eira, Greater Dandenong, Hobsons Bay, Hume, Kingston, Knox, Maribyrnong, Maroondah, Melbourne, Mitchell Shire, Monash, Moonee Valley, Moreland, Mornington Peninsula, Whitehorse, Whittlesea, Wyndham and Yarra.
 We're looking forward to continuing to act together to overcome the harm that Victoria experiences as a result of poker machines.

 We've had some fantastic wins in Victoria, but we need to keep the pressure on!